PDJF Awareness Day July 26

-The PDJF's "Taking The Reins" day is July 26.
+"Taking The Reins" across the country on July 26.

 Over 30 Thoroughbred and Quarter Horse racetracks throughout the U.S. have been invited to participate in the First Annual Permanently Disabled Jockeys’ Fund (PDJF) Day Across America.
 Racetracks, fans, jockeys, and industry leaders are being asked to unite in a show of support for the PDJF and its mission on Saturday, July 26.